-NorthShore’s Total Joint Replacement Center (TJRC) at Glenbrook Hospital and Skokie Hospital anticipates and understand those expectations, helping individuals undergoing total knee or hip replacement receive care tailored to their specific needs.
+NorthShore’s Total Joint Replacement Center (TJRC) at Glenbrook Hospital and Skokie Hospital anticipates and understand those expectations, helping individuals undergoing total hip or total knee replacement receive care tailored to their specific needs.
 The NorthShore Total Joint Replacement Center has a 20-year history of exceptional patient-centered care with outstanding outcomes.
-Additionally, the Center actively conducts research, in collaboration with the NorthShore Research Institute and the American Joint Replacement Registry, with the objective of continually improving the best outcomes for all TJRC patients.
+Additionally, the Center actively conducts research, in collaboration with the NorthShore Research Institute and the American Joint Replacement Registry, with the objective of continually improving the best outcomes for all joint replacement patients.

 Innovation and Treatment Options

 NorthShore’s orthopaedic surgeons are leaders when it comes to total joint replacement, offering the latest in advanced, innovative technology and treatment options, including:

 Rapid Recovery Program

 This well-coordinated team effort involves surgery and anesthesia, and augmenting minimally invasive surgical techniques and individually tailored pain management regimens.
 The multifaceted pain management approach for the program includes a spinal anesthetic during total hip or total knee replacement surgery to help speed waking and recovery after the procedure, and oral rather than intravenous medication for pain management immediately following surgery.

 The Rapid Recovery Program features shorter hospital stays, accelerated post-operative rehabilitation and carefully designed discharge programs to return patients to their active life as soon as possible.

 Minimally Invasive Surgery